oma3dao/token-mvp-rfp/token-mvp-rfp.md

 # OMA3 Token Architecture MVP Request for Proposals (RFP)
-# OMA3 Token Working Group (TWG)
+# OMA3 Token and Infrastructure Working Group (TIWG)

 ## Introduction

-This Request for Proposals (RFP) is released by OMA3’s Token Working Group (TWG).
+This Request for Proposals (RFP) is released by OMA3’s Token and Infrastructure Working Group (TWG).
 The purpose of this RFP is to solicit implementation proposals for the minimum viable product of OMA3’s token architecture (T-MVP).
 It is also a call for non-members with existing products in this area to join OMA3 and help build the T-MVP.

 OMA3’s token architecture was first introduced in mid-2023 with the release of its [Soulbound Token Litepaper](https://github.com/oma3dao/sbt-litepaper).
 This litepaper has now been replaced with the [OMA3 Token Litepaper](https://github.com/oma3dao/token-litepaper) that adds a fungible token to the foundational soulbound token.